70% Rule Calculator

 Fill in the calculator above, then save your first scenario.

-Important: The 70% Rule is a screening heuristic — it embeds generalized cost assumptions (financing, holding, selling, profit).
-For committed capital decisions, always validate with the Fix and Flip Calculator for precise modeling of your specific deal.
-Results are projections, not guarantees.
-Enter ARV and Rehab Budget above to see your screened MAO, or import values from the ARV Calculator.
+Important: The 70% Rule is a screening heuristic -- it embeds generalized cost assumptions (financing, holding, selling, profit).
+Results are screening estimates, not investment advice or profit guarantees.
+For committed capital decisions, always validate with the Fix and Flip Calculator and consult qualified professionals.

 How to Use the 70% Rule Calculator